royhansen99/object-recipes/README.md

 You can perform nested updates by specifying the entire nested-path as a string (arrays also supported!), and have it updated immutably.
 The string is type-checked!

+It has a fast optional deep-equal comparator built-in, but uses Object.is by default.
+If an attempted change is equal to current values, simply return the current unchanged instance/object.

 This library includes full typings for projects that use typescript.
 An object/entity is immutable, so making any changes will return a new object/entity.